davepinch/pinchy.cc/content/topics/places/cities/united-states/washington/seattle/en.wikipedia.org.md

 borders:
   - Lake Washington (en.wikipedia.org)
   - incomplete list
-retrieved: 2023-06-24
-Eastbound on Interstate 90: "Lake Washington (en.wikipedia.org)"
+eastbound on interstate 90: "Lake Washington (en.wikipedia.org)"
 excerpt: >-
   **Seattle** (/siˈætəl/ see-AT-əl) is a seaport city on the West Coast of the [United States](/en.wikipedia.org/wiki/United_States/).
 It is the seat of [King County](/en.wikipedia.org/wiki/King_County,_Washington/), [Washington](/en.wikipedia.org/wiki/Washington_(state)/).
 With a 2022 population of 749,256 it is the largest city in both the state of Washington and the Pacific Northwest region of [North America](/en.wikipedia.org/wiki/North_America/).
 The Seattle metropolitan area's population is 4.02 million, making it the 15th-largest in the United States.
 Its growth rate of 21.1% between 2010 and 2020 made it one of country's fastest-growing large cities.
+flag: Flag_of_Seattle.svg (en.wikipedia.org)
 near:
   - SeaTac, Washington (en.wikipedia.org)
   - Tacoma, Washington (en.wikipedia.org)